S.J. Quinney College of Law Belonging & Access Update

 Dear SJQ Community:

-One of our top goals is to create an inclusive, diverse, equitable, and accessible (IDEA) community at the S.J.
-Quinney College of Law.
-In November 2020, the SJQ faculty adopted anti-racism goals for the College as part of our commitment to foster an inclusive community.
-In order to meet these goals, it is important to reflect on what we have accomplished every academic year.
+One of our top goals is to create a welcoming and accessible community at the S.J.
+Quinney College of Law, and it is important to reflect on what we have accomplished every academic year.
 To keep us accountable, I am writing to update you on our progress over the 2022-2023 academic year.
 Although work remains, we were able to make progress on these goals.
 Below is a summary of what we accomplished this past academic year.

 • Collective Day of Action: Our EDI committee engaged and educated just under 100 participants on the four University of Utah EDI Pillars.